 Why is networking important?

 According to LinkedIn's global research (2017), "70 percent of people in 2016 were hired at a company where they had a connection."
 Some studies show that 80 – 85 percent of job openings are not posted.
-Individuals who have developed a professional network tend to job search more effectively and gain access to the hidden job market.
+Individuals who have developed a professional network job search more effectively and gain access to the hidden job market.

 Sometimes, talking to strangers makes me nervous.
 What can I do to overcome this discomfort?

 It is important to remember that people are people.
 The mentors that will attend this event are regular people here to help you improve your networking skills.
-So, relax and make sure that you practice your 30-second introduction (30-second commercial) and have questions prepared to ask each mentor.
+So, relax and make sure that you practice your 30-second commercial and have questions prepared to ask each mentor.